 Most everyone will react in some way to stinging insects, but up to 13.5 million people in the U.S. may be at risk of anaphylaxis, a life threatening allergic reaction.

-There are three types of reactions to insect stings:
+There are three types of allergic reactions to insect stings:

 Large Local Reaction